 - If you have a popular profile in your neighborhood (you are swiped right in the majority of the cases), your profile will be shown in the top positions

-- Recency of app usage is not a factor in the Bumble algorithm
+- The recency of app usage is not a factor in the Bumble algorithm

 - A “thin” profile (no bio information added, bad photos) has a negative effect on the number of profile impressions you get